zhihanyang2022/zhihanyang2022.github.io/_posts/sutton_barto/2020-07-25-td-control.md

     Initialize s to be the starting state.
     Loop:

-        Choose a from the epsilon-greedy policy derived from Q.
+        Choose a from the epsilon-greedy (behavior) policy derived from Q.
         Take action a, observe s' and r.

         If mode is SARSA:
-             Choose a' from the epsilon-greedy policy derived from Q.
+             Choose a' from the epsilon-greedy (target) policy derived from Q.
         If mode is Q-learning:
-             Choose a' from the greedy policy derived from Q.
+             Choose a' from the greedy (target) policy derived from Q.

         Bellman sample = r + Q(s', a')